| Information

 along by his friend Ivor Novello.
 Unlike Ivor Novello, though, Morris

 Weissman is a character fictionalized for Gosford Park.
+The 20th

 Century Fox project that the fictitious Weissman is hard at work on,